Government Yoga and Naturopathy Medical College and Hospital

 The Tamil Nadu State Government Naturopathy Medical College and Hospital (GNMCH) is an educational institution attached to a hospital located in Chennai, Tamil Nadu, India.

 History

 The Institute was established in the year 2000 and conducts a medical degree course in naturopathy and yoga including one year's internship.

 The college is owned by the government of Tamil Nadu.
 In 2015, it began offering postgraduate programs.

 Emblem

-The official emblem of the college has a yoga pose, rising of sune and some herbals.
+The official emblem of the college has a yoga pose, rising of sun and some herbals.

 Yoga pose that placed in emblem is Vrischikasana (which denotes scorpion like posture) and Yoga is integral part of Naturopathy.

 Rising of sun denotes the Heliotherapy (method of treatment in Naturopathy).

 Herbals denote the Herbal Medicine and Diet Therapy in Naturopathy treatments.